 Usability testing feedback from the second UI

-Deep user research as well as all the rounds of usability testing helped us find the main challenges and the best solutions to them.
+In-depth user research and multiple rounds of usability testing helped us uncover key challenges and identify the most effective solutions.

 Challenge 1